AndrewWood94/GPX-Importer/README.md

 scrape -c config.yaml
 ```

-The OSM tracks used are saved in the scotland.tar.xz file which should be unzipped.
-This is a duplicate of the planet.osm
+The OSM tracks used are saved in the scotland_osm.zip file which should be unzipped.

-gpx file list for scotland which is available [here](http://zverik.openstreetmap.ru/gps/files/extracts/europe/great_britain)
+This is a copy of the planet.osm gpx file list for scotland which is available [here](http://zverik.openstreetmap.ru/gps/files/extracts/europe/great_britain),
-Alternatively, the OSM_Inscope folder can be used; this contains only the GPS tracks which are not filtered out during the process
+reduced to only include 'Identifiable' or 'Trackable' tracks, i.e. those which contain timestamps in the .gpx file.

-#### Importing Files:
+### Importing Files:

 The code to import the files is a modified version of the gpx_segment_importer
 QGIS plugin: https://github.com/SGroe/gpx-segment-importer